AI Search Statistics for 2026 Survey, Research & Trends

 References

 2. Mihran Miroyan, Tsung-Han Wu, Logan Kenneth King, Tianle Li, Anastasios N. Angelopoulos, Wei-Lin Chiang, Narges Norouzi, Joseph E. Gonzalez.
-Search Arena: Analyzing Search-Augmented LLMs (arXiv:2506.05334).
+Search Arena: Analyzing Search-Augmented LLMs.

 3. Mihran Miroyan, Tsung-Han Wu, Logan Kenneth King, Tianle Li, Anastasios N. Angelopoulos, Wei-Lin Chiang, Narges Norouzi, Joseph E. Gonzalez.
-Introducing the Search Arena: Evaluating Search-Enabled AI (Arena blog).
+Introducing the Search Arena: Evaluating Search-Enabled AI.

-4. STAMFORD, Conn.
-Gartner Predicts Search Engine Volume Will Drop 25% by 2026, Due to AI Chatbots and Other Virtual Agents (Gartner).
+4. Gartner Predicts Search Engine Volume Will Drop 25% by 2026, Due to AI Chatbots and Other Virtual Agents.

-5. Hema Budaraju.
+5. Google.
 AI Overviews are now available in over 200 countries and territories, and more than 40 languages.
-(Google).

-6. Elizabeth Silliman, Kelsey Robinson, Julien Boudet; Desirae Oppong, Nilay Shah.
-New front door to the internet: Winning in the age of AI search (McKinsey).
+6. McKinsey.
+New front door to the internet: Winning in the age of AI search.

 7. Similarweb.
-Report: The Impact of Generative AI on Publishers (Similarweb).
+Report: The Impact of Generative AI on Publishers.

 8. Adobe Express.
-How ChatGPT is changing the way we search (Adobe).
+How ChatGPT is changing the way we search.

-9. Athena Chapekis, Anna Lieb.
-Google users are less likely to click on links when an AI summary appears in the results (Pew Research Center).
+9. Pew Research Center.
+Google users are less likely to click on links when an AI summary appears in the results.